kinshuk4/daily-coding-problem-solutions/problem701_750/README.md

 For example, given the input `[5, 2, 7, 8]`, you should return `True`, since `(5 * 2 - 7) * 8 = 24`.

 Write a function that plays the `24` game.

+## Daily Coding Problem: Problem #707 [Medium]

+This problem was asked by Spotify.

+You are the technical director of WSPT radio, serving listeners nationwide.
+For simplicity's sake we can consider each listener to live along a horizontal line stretching from `0` (west) to `1000` (east).

+Given a list of `N` listeners, and a list of `M` radio towers, each placed at various locations along this line, determine what the minimum broadcast range would have to be in order for each listener's home to be covered.

+For example, suppose `listeners = [1, 5, 11, 20]`, and `towers = [4, 8, 15]`.
+In this case the minimum range would be `5`, since that would be required for the tower at position `15` to reach the listener at position `20`.